Los Angeles Unpaid Wages Attorney

 Here are some of the most common forms of wage violations that occur in California:

 Minimum wage violations: The law requires employees to receive at least the minimum wage for all hours work.
-The federal minimum wage is $7.25, but the minimum wage in California is $9.00.
-As a result of recent state laws, California’s minimum wage rates will increase incrementally until 2022, when California’s minimum wage will become $15.00.
+State law requires California’s minimum wage rates to increase incrementally until 2023, when California’s minimum wage will become $15.00 per hour.
+Counties and municipalities may establish higher minimum wages.
 It is against the law to pay employees less than the minimum wage or to make deductions that bring the employee’s total below the minimum.

-If you believe that your employer is violating California or federal law, it is advisable to raise the issue internally.
+If you believe that your employer is violating California or federal law, it is advisable to raise the issue internally, in writing.
 Perhaps raising your concerns with the Human Resources or payroll department at your place of employment is all that is needed to fix the problem.
 If your complaints are not answered, then it may be in your best interest to contact Strong Advocates.

 An Los Angeles employment lawyer at Strong Advocates can advise you if you should file a wage claim with a state agency or file a lawsuit in court, depending on the facts of your case.
 If a number of workers are affected by the employer’s wage policies, you may have the basis for a class action.
 If you have been denied the wages you rightfully deserve, please contact Strong Advocates at (800) 870-9886 for a comprehensive and confidential consultation.